 One of the more common rules is the “one/two/three months’ salary rule,” which says you should spend 1-3 months’ worth of your salary on a ring.
 The idea of spending up to 25% of your annual income on an engagement ring may seem absurd or impractical.
 This “rule” also doesn’t take into account your debt, savings goals, or any other personal financial information.

 The best way to budget for your engagement ring purchase is to figure out how much your ring will cost and then save up until you meet your goal.
 If you’ve done the research to figure out what kind of ring your partner wants, then you should have a working budget.
 From there, you have two main options for saving:

 Option 2: Determine how long it will take to reach your goal based on how much you can save each month.
 With this method, you don’t have to change anything about your current budget or increase your income.
-Just commit to setting aside a certain amount per month, then calculate how many months it will take to reach your goal.
+Just commit to setting aside a certain amount per month, then calculate how long it will take to reach your savings goal.

 Regardless of which method you choose, it’s wise to save in advance rather than buying an engagement ring on credit and paying additional interest.
 It’s not worth it to go into debt to have the “perfect” ring — or any ring at all.